 How to Write a Book This Weekend, Even If You Flunked English Like I Did

-"Who Else Wants To Write a Book This Weekend?"
-It's easier than you think!
+"“Who Else Wants To Write a Book This Weekend?”
+It’s easier than you think!
 Best-selling author Vic Johnson actually wrote this book in a weekend to prove how easy it is.
 And he gives you step-by-step detail of everything he did, including the resources he uses to turn out content-rich books in no time at all.
 How To Write a Book This Weekend is a perfect strategy for first-time book writers who have been discouraged by the thought of pounding out words for months at a time.
-You'll learn: -Where to find idea "factories" that allow you to "crowdsource" the hottest trending topics. -Where to find idea "factories" that allow you to "crowdsource" the hottest trending topics. -The little-known secrets used by a 19th century Russian immigrant to sell over 100 million print books. -The "can't fail" method of choosing a title that makes your book irresistible to prospective buyers. -A "backdoor" Google code that will instantly reveal a treasure trove of valuable research material for your book. -The magic method that eliminates writers block and produces top quality content in a fraction of the time of other methods.
+Inside these pages you’ll learn: * Where to find idea “factories” that allow you to “crowdsource” the hottest trending topics. * The little-known secrets used by a 19th century Russian immigrant to sell over 100 million print books. * The “can’t fail” method of choosing a title that makes your book irresistible to prospective buyers. * A “backdoor” Google code that will instantly reveal a treasure trove of valuable research material for your book. * The magic method that eliminates writers block and produces top quality content in a fraction of the time of other methods.
 Please note: This method has had proven success on many occasions when applied to non-fiction books.
-It may or may not be useful for fiction writers.
+It may or may not be useful for fiction writers."

 Vic Johnson (Author), Wes Talbot (Narrator)